Landing and braking systems

 From design to maintenance, repair and overhaul

-Safran deploys a global network of 7 repair center to keep pace with airline customers' growing requirements.
-Based on three continents, this network enables Safran to support an in-service fleet of 25,000 aircraft, making 40,000 landings a day, on average.
+Safran deploys a global network of 8 repair centers to keep pace with airline customers' growing requirements.
+Based on three continents, this network enables Safran to support an in-service fleet of over 27,800 aircraft, making 62,000 landings a day*, on average.

 Safran pioneered the use of carbon brakes, replacing traditional steel brakes starting in the 1980s.
 This technical revolution resulted in significant weight savings and allowed faster cooling of brakes and therefore quicker aircraft turnaround.
 Furthermore, carbon brakes offer twice the endurance of their steel counterparts, allowing airlines to reduce maintenance costs as well as fuel consumption.